10 Best Dumbbell Back Exercises To Build Mass and Strength

 If you’re looking for straightforward dumbbell back exercises to add to your routine, the One-arm dumbbell row is a great staple exercise to get you started.

-It is an excellent full-range exercise to build the lat muscles.
-This helps to work on each side independently, thereby providing better muscle isolation and a longer range of motion.
+It is an excellent full-range exercise for building the lat muscles.
+It allows you to work on each side independently, thereby providing better muscle isolation and a longer range of motion.

 It’s an excellent alternative to barbell rows.
-This exercise is done with a heavy dumbbell with your body supported by a bench.
+This exercise involves using a heavy dumbbell with your body supported by a bench.

 How To Do

-2. Pull the dumbbell vertically upward alongside your torso, raising the elbow as high as possible.
+4. Pull the dumbbell upward with your torso and raise your elbow as high as possible.

 Tips